GioKvirika/MovieManagementApp/README.md

   ` node index.js`

-NOTE: You need to have Mongo DB instance running, and a database named "Movies" created.
+NOTE: You need to have Mongo DB service running, and a database named "Movies" created.